AndersenLab/dry-guide/docs/quest-andersen-lab-env.md

 Output:

 ```
     2.7.11
+  * 2.7.11/envs/c_elegans_project
     3.6.0
 ```

+Virtual environments are designated as `<version>/envs/<name>`.
 Now we can also install the module we need for that specific project. `pyenv` installs a python-specific package manager called `pip`:

 ```
 pip install networkx==1.0